Course details

 Many of your assessments are focused on real world scenarios to help you develop skills that you can take into your career.
 You’ll be assessed on placement by the Radiographers you work with and you’ll gain experience in presenting to an audience through presentations and posters.

-You’ll need to hold a science or health care related degree at 2:1 or above.
+You will need to hold a science or healthcare-related degree at 2:1 or above.
 If your degree is over five years old, then we would normally expect evidence of successful study at level 6 or above in the past two years.

 You must also have five GSCE passes at grade C or above, including maths and English language.
 If your first degree is not in a pure science (biology, chemistry or physics), or you do not have a pure science A level at grade B or above, then you must have at least one pure science at GCSE, grade C or above.